2016 – 2018 | Copenhagen, Denmark

 Service: Client consultancy, formulate conservation management plan, architectural consultancy, authority management

-EA is responsible for the complete development process of the project e.g. by early involvement of the conservation authorities which has ensured a smooth and time effective process in developing the project’s conservation and development plan.
+Elgaard Architecture has been responsible for the complete development process of the projectnewlye.g. by early involvement of the conservation authorities which has ensured a smooth and time efficient process in developing the project’s conservation and development plan.
 This has secured that the right balance between new functions and conservation values have been formed in close dialogue between the client and the authorities.

 The project also includes reinstating original elements which can intensify the story about the naval mine depot’s original function while having a function in the new employment.
-New elements and interventions are being added when justifiable in relations to functionality, e.g. three rectangular skylights will be installed to accommodate the requirement for an acceptable amount of daylight while conserving the transverse beams supporting the roof.
-The original room structure and the experience of the elongated room with a travelling crane and exposed concrete will be conserved.
-The new functions will be installed as inserted units in wood and glass.
+New elements and interventions are being added when justifiable in relations to functionality, e.g. has three rectangular skylights been installed to accommodate the requirement for an acceptable amount of daylight while conserving the transverse beams supporting the roof.
+The original room structure and the experience of the elongated room with a traveling crane and exposed concrete have been conserved.
+The new functions are installed as inserted units in wood and glass.

-The new build will widely be created on the existing foundations of previous demolished buildings.
-In the southern part the geometry of the extension is bounded according to the rampart’s layout.
-The new build and interiors are designed by BIG and Studio David Thulstrup.
-The gardens will be designed by Piet Oudolf and Thing & Brandt.
-The process and construction management are being executed by NT Consulting.
+The new build has been created on the existing foundations of previously demolished buildings.
+In the southern part, the geometry of the extension is bounded according to the rampart’s layout.
+The new build and interiors are designed by BIG Architects and Studio David Thulstrup.
+The gardens are designed by Piet Oudolf and Thing & Brandt.
+The construction management has been executed by NT Consulting.